graefchen/stapil/README.md

 ## More will come *maybe* in the future

 - [ ] Better tests as the currenty are ... barely good
+- [ ] Better documentattion with what is returened...
 - [ ] More Interfaces
 - [ ] Work with Post Requests